sankarvj/datasync/README.md

 #Sync adapter

-    This project helps maintain & sync localdata with the remote server It stores data locally and update the database when something changes in the remote server.
+    A cross platform utility encapsulates the code for data sync between the client and the remote server.

-    We categorize sync logic into : general sync, specific sync, remote sync and trash sync
+    #Datasync between servers is taken care of : General sync, Specific sync, Remote sync and Erase sync.

-    Specific Sync : sync a specific row from the local db to the remote server (All api requests will come under this) General Sync : sync data from the local db to the remote server on the event of network toggle / Time based / Manual user req
+    Specific Sync : Run a sync adapter when data changes on the device.
+        (This option is straightforward to implement.
+All api requests will come under this.)
+    General Sync : Allows you to automate data transfer based on a variety of criteria, including network changes, elapsed time, or time of day.
-        (Whatever fails in the "Specific Sync" will be aggregated and sync in one shot) Remote Sync : sync on request from the server (Sync via push notification)
+        (Whatever fails in the "Specific Sync" would be aggregated and it will be synced in one shot. ) Remote Sync : Run the sync adapter in response to a message from a server, indicating that server-based data has changed.
+        (Sync via push notification)
-    Trash Sync : sync deleted rows from the local to remote and vice versa (It uses some peculiar logics from the rest of the above)
+    Erase Sync : Sync deleted rows from the local to remote and vice versa (It uses some peculiar logics from the rest of the above)

     In otherways they are categorized by CRUD
-    A) Specific Sync - (POST,PUT) (LOCAL ---> SERVER)
+    A) Specific Sync - (POST,PUT) (LOCAL --> SERVER)
     B) General Sync - (POST,PUT) (LOCAL --> SERVER)
     C) Remote Sync - (POST,PUT) (SERVER --> LOCAL)
     D) Specific Sync - (GET)  (SERVER --> LOCAL)
-    E) Trash Sync - (DELETE) (LOCAL ---> SERVER) && (SERVER --> LOCAL)
+    E) Erase Sync - (DELETE) (LOCAL --> SERVER) && (SERVER --> LOCAL)

     So basically : Whatever missed in A will be handled by B Whatever missed in C will be handled by D

-#Goals:
+#Goals: (Few points taken from the android sync adater)

-    1) The sync adapter should act as a pluggable adapter to an already operating system.
-At some point of time if we add/remove the adapter, the old code should work with minimal change.
+    1) Plug-in architecture.
+The sync adapter should act as a adapter to an already operating system.
+At some point if I remove the adapter, the old code should work.
+I mean it should hit the API directly and bring back the results.

                 live setup    : mobile client ----> controller ----> api ----> network ----> web server
                 offline setup : mobile client ----> controller ----> adapter ----> api ----> network ----> web server

+    2) Automated network checking & Automated execution

+    3) Remote Sync tend to send the push notification to all devices at the same time.
+This situation can cause multiple instance of your sync adapter to run at the same time, causing server and network overload.
+Avoid this situation by starting the "Remote Sync" specific to a device.

-    2) All local_id to server_id and server_id to local_id conversions should happen in one place inside the adapter.
+    4) All local_id to server_id and server_id to local_id conversions should happen in one place inside the adapter.

-    3) In the above pipe, before the "adapter" the object should maintain local scope and after that the object should maintain server scope.
+    5) In the above pipe, before the "adapter" the object should maintain local scope and after that the object should maintain server scope.

+    6) Android sync adapter is only in charge of running your code, it has no idea how your data should be synced with the server.
+But this sync adapter is somewhat intelligent since it knows some basic context of your model and by using that it should take care sync operations of its own.

 #Problems

     1) Forign key reference in the server table should be modified with its corresponding local_id.
-        Also upon the api request, the local instance should bring back remote id to form the api params.
+Upon the api request, the local instance should bring back remote id to form the api params.

-    2)  Code repeatation during each request should be handled.
+    2) Calculate device specific time to run "Remote Sync" at different intervals across devices to reduce server load.

+    3) Sync attachements have problems such as deleting the local copy,rename and client validation has to be done.

+    4) Deciding the priority of action (Local/Server) during "General Sync".
+Right now it will give the priority to local

-#Rule of thumb
+#Rules of thumb

-    1) Server table should contain : id & updated column
+    1) Server table should contain id & updated column

-    2) Client table must implement "localmodel" struct
+    2) Client model must implement "localmodel" struct (see detail in #HowToImplementSection1)

-    3) If a column in a table references a id from the other table than that column must be tagged like the below structure

-                            type Note struct {
-                            	Ticketid int64 `rt:"trips" rk:"id"`
-                            	Name     string
-                            	Desc     string
-                            	created  time.Time
-                            	adapter.Localmodel
-                            }

-        Note : ticketid column of notes table references id column of Ticket table.
+    3) Client model must add tags to the column if any that column reference other table columns (see detail in #HowToImplementSection4)

 #How to implement the sync adapter with the existing system ?